mprimi/portable-secret/README.md

  * send a particularly sensitive letter to a friend
  * share financial information with my accountant

-It is hard to share a picture with someone without also sharing it with your service provider (Facebook, Google, Apple, At&T, ...).
-Future data breaches at these providers may leak your very embarrassing picture with the internet, forever.
+It is hard to share a picture with someone without also sharing it with your service provider (Facebook, Google, Apple, AT&T, ...).
+Future data breaches at these providers may leak my very embarrassing picture on the internet, forever.

 Similarly to the password-sharing case, I create a one-time Portable Secret and send it over text or email.
-Then communicate the password via a separate channel, or better, create a password out of secrets that already exist between me and the receiver.
+Then communicate the password via a separate channel.
+Or, better, create a password out of secrets that already share with the receiver.

 ---

 ## Usage for disaster recovery

-Portable Secret was motivated by communication privacy, but it is also great to communicate with myself in the future, during a crisis!
+Portable Secret was motivated by communication privacy, but it also works great to communicate *with my future self*, during a crisis!

 The following scenarios are often on my mind, and I've never encountered a solution that I like more than Portable Secret.

-#### All your device are belong to us[*](https://en.wikipedia.org/wiki/All_your_base_are_belong_to_us)
+#### Scenario: All your device are belong to us[*](https://en.wikipedia.org/wiki/All_your_base_are_belong_to_us)

 Example:
  * a burglar breaks into my house and steals *all* my phones, computers, and external drives
  * a ransomware attack locks me out of all my systems

 At this point, I'd be *royally* screwed.
-No access to my (encrypted) offsite backups; no access to email and phone, which make it impossible to reset passwords, and access password managers.
+No access to (encrypted) offsite backups; no access to password manager; no access to email and phone, making it impossible to reset any other account, ...

-Using Portable Secret I can get out of this pickle.
-Within minutes, using any computer, I can access a subset of my top-level recovery keys (GPG key, backup keys, 2FA seeds, SSH keys, ...), without needing any special software and without having to remember any difficult passwords.
+Using Portable Secret I can get out of this pickle in minutes, using any computer.
+I can access a subset of my top-level recovery keys (GPG key, backup keys, 2FA seeds, SSH keys, ...), without needing any special software and without having to remember any passwords.

 I store critical top-level keys as Portable Secrets on USB drives stashed in strategic places.
-I also have copies published on the internet!
+I also have copies published on the internet.

 If any of these copies fall into the hands of an adversary, I am not worried they'll be able to extract or use them.

-#### Stranded abroad
+#### Scenario: Stranded abroad

 Example:
  * While traveling abroad, my passport, phone, and money get stolen